What are the 7 main principles of GDPR?

 Principle 2 – Purpose limitations

-This GDPR principle ensures that data subjects understand the reasons for providing their personal information and have reasonable expectations about what the organisation aims to do with it.
+This GDPR principle ensures purpose limitation, meaning that data subjects understand the reasons for providing their personal information and have reasonable expectations about what the organisation aims to do with it.
 The GDPR sees this as a way of ensuring accountability and preventing the temptation to use the data for purposes other than those disclosed to the individual.

 An example scenario is when there is a link between the new use and the original reason the data was collected.
 If a person has contacted a business to request information about holidays to California, it’s then compatible to tell them about a special offer on flights to Los Angeles.
 If, however, the organisation then wanted to use the data to sell other goods and services, they’d have to request new permission.